d4miansec/global-group-raas-analysis/static-analysis.md

 ## 2. Ransom Note

-The content of the ransom note is stored as an encoded string in the executable
+The content of the ransom note is stored as an encoded string in the executable.
+During runtime it is decoded and written to each affected directory.

 <img width="1041" height="848" alt="1_BagCF6T5p-M6-AxrGh8KGg" src="https://github.com/user-attachments/assets/733bab2b-4809-4ffd-a80f-079806b19bcc" />